luphysics/PyMODA/README.md

 An alias will be created, which adds the terminal command `pymoda` to launch PyMODA.
 The alias will be added to `~/.bashrc` for Bash, and if Zsh is installed, to `~/.zshrc`.

-> :warning: This will not take effect in currently open shells.
+> Note: This will not take effect in currently open shells.
 Open a new terminal to try it out.

 > Tip: The `-runtime` argument does not need to be specified when using the `pymoda` command, as long as it was provided to the instance of PyMODA which created the alias.